v-technologies/transformist/README.md

 Multistep conversions
 ---------------------

-To take full advantage of converters, Transformist can chain them together to enlarge its panel of available conversions.
+To take full advantage of converters, Transformist can chain them together to enlarge its panel of conversions.

-For example, according to the result of Transformist::availableConversions( ) shown above, we can convert 'image/jpeg' to 'image/png', and 'image/png' to 'image/tiff'.
+For example, according to the result of Transformist::availableConversions( ) shown above, we can convert _image/jpeg_ to _image/png_, and _image/png_ to _image/tiff_.
-With multistep conversions enabled, those two converters would be chained together, allowing a conversion from 'image/jpeg' to 'image/tiff'.
+With multistep conversions enabled, those two converters would be chained together, allowing a conversion from _image/jpeg_ to _image/tiff_.

 This is of course slower, as it takes multiple conversions for one file, but it can be really useful in some cases.